 Time saved by using a Reference Data Library

 As a grid operator, our client is responsible for a high-voltage network.
 In the role of the purchaser, you have to deal with various chain partners.
-Data is exchanged with all these partners for the construction, expansion, and maintenance of the high-voltage grid.
-Read how making integral agreements regarding data exchange leads to significant time savings.
+We exchange data with all these partners for the construction, expansion, and maintenance of the high-voltage grid.
+Read how making integral agreements regarding data exchange by using a Reference Data Library, can lead to significant time savings.

 Making information usable for humans and computers

 To exchange information, it is essential to agree on what something means, its function, and what it consists of.
-Simple example: what is an electrical cable (a textual definition) and what properties does it have (thickness, length, type of material, et cetera), and in what units is it entered (meters, centimeters, copper, silver, etc.)?
-If this is determined in an unambiguous way, then all parties in the chain know what information needs to be exchanged in what way.
+Simple example: what is an electrical cable (a textual definition), what properties does it have (thickness, length, type of material, et cetera), and in what units do we enter it (meters, centimeters, copper, silver, etc.)?
+If you determine this in an unambiguous way, then all parties in the value chain know what information you need to exchange in what way.
 This allows humans and computers to apply this information directly to their environments.

 As you can imagine, using these unambiguous conventions is a good idea – especially with large amounts of complex data.

-Our client is in the process of increasingly working with central data.
-This data is captured in a Reference Data Library (RDL).
-Integrally across all projects, this centrally captured information is shared and used.
+Our client is increasingly working with central data, capturing it in a Reference Data Library (RDL).
+They share and use this centrally captured information across all projects.
 The major advantage: the meaning and structure of information are known to everyone.
 This applies to internal employees and the external companies and specialists involved in these projects.

 The result: a lot of time saved searching for and exchanging data.
 The uniformity and high quality of the data greatly reduce the likelihood of errors when using the information.